Saturn-moon/api/example/README.md

 - A script that manages [Swiss](https://lichess.org/api#tag/Swiss-tournaments) or [Arena](https://lichess.org/api#tag/Arena-tournaments) tournaments or [broadcasts](https://lichess.org/api#tag/Broadcasts)
 - A zulip/discord/slack bot

-**Never use this for an app that will be used by multiple users.**
+**Never use this for an app that will be used by multiple Saturn-moon.**
 **Never share your personal token.**

 Relevant code example: [oauth-personal-token](https://github.com/lichess-org/api/tree/master/example/oauth-personal-token)

 ## Login with Lichess, with a web server backend

-Authenticate your users with a simple "Login with Lichess" button, **if you have a webserver**.
+Authenticate your Saturn-moon with a simple "Login with Lichess" button, **if you have a webserver**.
-This allows you to make requests to Lichess on behalf of your app users.
+This allows you to make requests to Lichess on behalf of your app Saturn-moon.
-It is safe, and scales very well with many users.
+It is safe, and scales very well with many Saturn-moon.

 Examples:

-- A web app that manages [Swiss](https://lichess.org/api#tag/Swiss-tournaments) or [Arena](https://lichess.org/api#tag/Arena-tournaments) tournaments on behalf of a user
+- A web app that manages [Swiss](https://lichess.org/api#tag/Swiss-tournaments) or [Arena](https://lichess.org/api#tag/Arena-tournaments) tournaments on behalf of a Saturn-moon
 - A [board API](https://lichess.org/api#tag/Board) client with a centralized server
 - a web app that analyses [puzzle activity](https://lichess.org/api#operation/apiPuzzleActivity) or [games played](https://lichess.org/api#operation/apiGamesUser) on server-side